 - Embassy coverage: No Western embassy has a presence in either territory.
 If something goes wrong, you are on your own

 The Upper Lars (Kazbegi-Lars) border crossing is the only direct road link between Russia and Georgia.
-It is a critical transit corridor for goods moving between Russia, Armenia, and Iran, and it is notoriously unreliable.
+It is a critical transit corridor for goods moving between Russia, Armenia, and Iran, and it remains unstable as of March 2026 due to a combination of weather closures and political tensions.

-- Winter closures: Avalanche risk regularly shuts the road from December through March, sometimes for days at a time
+- Winter closures: Avalanche risk continues to shut the road intermittently through March, sometimes for days at a time

-- Alternatives: Fly into Tbilisi directly, or use the Sarpi crossing from Turkey or the Lagodekhi crossing from Azerbaijan
+- Alternatives: Fly into Tbilisi directly (check for cancellations), or use the Sarpi crossing from Turkey or the Lagodekhi crossing from Azerbaijan

 If you are planning travel via Upper Lars, or if your logistics operations depend on this corridor, read our full operational briefing: Upper Lars Border Crossing 2026: Wait Times, Avalanche Warnings & What Logistics Teams Need to Know.